When Can I Have Sex 2 Weeks After Giving Birth?

 The hormonal cascade that occurs during and after childbirth affects more than just a woman’s physical health.
 It also affects her sexual desire and emotional well-being.
 This is why it’s important to be open and honest with your partner about what you are experiencing – both physically and emotionally.
 This allows for healthy communication and will help ease any anxieties you may have about resuming sexual activity.

-Zobacz też: How to Have Sex With a Virgin
+Zobacz też: How to Have Vaginal Sex

 It is normal to have low libido following pregnancy, especially during the first 4-6 weeks.
 This is because levels of oestrogen and progesterone are low, meaning the vagina produces less natural lubrication.
 This can lead to pain during intercourse and a reduced feeling of pleasure.
 This is not necessarily permanent, however, and will usually resolve once the hormone levels have returned to normal.